snehap02/ShadesAndStroke-VS-Code/README.md

 ![Image3](images/vs3.jpeg)

-## Some of the colors from COLOR PALLATE
+## Some of the colors from COLOR PALETTE

 | Usage             | Color  |  Hex                                                            |
 | ----------------- | ------------------------------------------------------------------ |----------------------------------------------|